 Our Celebrations topic for Reception covers celebratory events from your own community and the wider world.
-Discover the special dates that you can make extra-special and educational for your class!
+Discover the special dates in Autumn Term that you can make extra-special and educational for your class!

 This varied and diverse topic is designed to run through the school year, encouraging us to learn about similarities and differences between people and communities whilst covering early learning goals from across art & design, dance, drama, English, RE and maths, all through immersive learning experiences.